1422

 Henry VI’s Guardians

-Several chronicles record that Henry Beaufort, Bishop of Winchester was named as a guardian of the king.
-The chroniclers were misled because Henry Beaufort played a leading role in government during Henry VI’s minority.
+Several chronicles record that Henry Beaufort, Bishop of Winchester was named as a guardian.
+The chroniclers were misled because Beaufort was Henry VI’s godfather and he played a leading role in government during Henry VI’s minority.
 The error was repeated by the Tudor chronicler John Stow (2).
-Richard Beauchamp, Earl of Warwick is also mistakenly named, he did not become Henry’s guardian until 1428.
+Richard Beauchamp, Earl of Warwick is also mistakenly named, but he did not become Henry’s guardian until 1428.

 “Kynge H. beinge sicke made his testament, apoynted his treasure and jewells to be solde, his dettes to be payde, as well to the pleasaunce of his souldiours as to othar that he owght good vnto in Englond, and in Fraunce, and ordeyned John, his brother, duke of Bedforde to be theyr regent and governor of Fraunce and Normandy; and he comitted the kepinge of H. his yonge sonne and prynce to sir Henry Beaufort, byshope of Winchester, and to sir Thomas Beaufort, duke of Excestar.”
-English Historical Literature (London Chronicle 1421–1430), p.
-295.
+English Historical Literature, London Chronicle for 1421 to 1430

 (1) P. & F. Strong, ‘The last will and codicils of Henry V,’ English Historical Review XCVI (1981).